 As many parents today know all too well, smartphones are not just for adults.
-The average age for a child getting their first smartphone is 10.3 years (though Bill Gates waited until his children were 14 before giving them smartphones).
-As the list of smartphone apps for kids keeps expanding and communication between family members, friends and classmates (even teachers!) is increasingly centered around it, the gadget is becoming more of a necessity than an accessory.
-Even though COVID-19 forced kids to learn online, a large part of their social and educational lives are more online than ever.
-Clearly, smartphones are here to stay, so schools now need to decide whether to embrace them and make good use of them, or ban them altogether.
+More than half of children in America have a smartphone by age 11 (though Bill Gates waited until his children were 14 before giving them smartphones).
+As the list of smartphone apps for kids keeps expanding and communication between family members, friends and classmates (even teachers!) is increasingly centered around smartphones, the gadget is becoming more of a necessity than an accessory.
+Even though COVID-19 forced kids to learn online, a large part of their social and educational lives still remain dependent on digital interaction and online connectivity.
+Clearly, smartphones are here to stay, so schools now need to decide whether to embrace them and make good use of them or ban them altogether.

 Here are three arguments for why we should ban phones from schools and three for why we should welcome them.

 We should ban smartphones from school

 Less physical activity during recess

 Kids spend most of their classroom time sitting down.
 Apart from gym class twice a week or so, the only time they get to stretch their legs and exercise is during recess.
-So what happens when you let children bring their phones to school?
+So, what happens when you let children bring their phones to school?
 The obvious.
 Schoolkids who would otherwise be running around, playing ball, or just hanging on the monkey bars are now sitting with their noses glued to their tiny screens.
-These kids will miss out on developing important social skills but also exercising, which is not only good for their health but is also linked to improved cognitive function, better memory and better concentration.
+These kids will not only miss out on developing important social skills but also exercising, which is good for their physical and emotional health and also linked to improved cognitive function, better memory and better concentration.